sedos-project/organization/docs/visitor/model/gui.md

 Whereby the first four describe the different energy sectors and the last one includes those processes where the output of one sector is used as input in the other sector as well as the import and export of commodities.

-Furthermore there are four main categories of commodities:
+Furthermore, there are four main categories of commodities that occur in the respective processes:

 - primary energy carriers (pri)
 - secondary energy carriers (sec)